Disease/Disorder

 Etiology

 COPD is recognized as a worldwide health issue.
-It is most commonly a pathologic consequence of smoking cigarettes, but many environmental toxins, noxious gases, fumes, and dust are important causative agents as well.
+It is most commonly a pathologic consequence of smoking cigarettes, but many environmental toxins, noxious gases, fumes, and dust can also be important causative agents.
 A genetic factor that enhances risk for developing COPD is deficiency of alpha-1 antitrypsin (AAT).
+Patients with AAT deficiency often present with concomitant hepatic disease.

 Epidemiology including risk factors and primary prevention